 - Withdrawals are tax-free as long as they’re used to cover qualified medical expenses.

-- You can use the funds in your tax-advantaged accounts now and in your retirement years.
+- You can use HSA funds now and in your retirement years.

 - You, an employer, a relative or others can contribute to your HSA.